 More than half of Australians (55%) talk about spirituality or religion (often or occasionally) when they gather with friends.
-Generation Z is the most comfortable of all generations talking (often/occasionally) about spirituality or religion
+Generation Z is the most comfortable of all generations talking (often/occasionally) about spirituality or religion (65%).

-(65%).
 Baby Boomers, on the other hand, are the most uncomfortable, with half (51%) never talking about religion or spirituality with friends.

-The greatest attraction to investigating spirituality and religion is observing people who live out a genuine faith (61% are attracted by this).
+The greatest attraction to investigating spirituality and religion is observing people who live out a genuine faith (61%).
 Second is experiencing a personal trauma or significant life change (59%).

-The top repellent to investigating religion and spirituality is hearing from public figures and celebrities who are examples of that faith (58% are repelled by this).
-This is followed by miraculous stories of people being healed or supernatural occurrences (52%).
+The top repellent to investigating religion and spirituality is hearing from public figures and celebrities who are examples of that faith (75%).
+This is followed by miraculous stories of people being healed or supernatural occurrences (65%).

 There are spaces in society that are perceived to be more appropriate than others when talking about spirituality and religion.
-The two most inappropriate places are suggested to be shopping centres (deemed as very inappropriate by 23% of Australians) and community events or groups (12%).
+The two most inappropriate places are suggested to be shopping centres (deemed as inappropriate by 48% of Australians) and community events or groups (deemed as inappropriate by 27% of Australians)